 - Rocker panels may be fabricated but must maintain 4” ground clearance.

 - Front and rear windshields must be lexan.
 No side or quarter windows.

 - Speedway approved window net must be installed in the driver’s side window opening.

-- Body height minimum 4 inches, roof height minimum 56 inches with driver measured 10” behind windshield.
+- Body height minimum 4 inches (4″ ride height can be checked at anytime), roof height minimum 56 inches with driver measured 10” behind windshield.
 Rear Spoiler height maximum from the ground– 44”